squarepupil/website-pages/src/pages/questions.md

 (https://www.psychologytoday.com/blog/freedom-learn/201004/kids-learn-math-easily-when-they-control-their-own-learning) shares the ways that children encounter, explore, and learn math concepts on their own.

+END

 ## ... getting into college?

+ABS

-++If a student wishes to go to college, they are well-equipped to make the case and perform well when they do go.++
+If a student wishes to go to college, they are well-equipped to make the case and perform well when they do go.

+BODY

 !questions-armchair.jpg,, right